Why Workflow Automation and Profitability Go Hand-in-Hand

 At a time when schools are dealing with tighter budgets and decreases in enrollment, many Higher Ed professionals are looking for ways to streamline their operations and clean up any inefficiencies.

 One of the best ways to tackle that challenge is to leverage workflow automation so that you can build automated, proactive solutions for many of the things that you may currently be doing manually.
-We covered some ideas for that in our recent blog post, 5 Ways to Use Workflow Automation in Higher Ed.

 When looking for ways to automate your processes and increase efficiency, you’ll find that many of the solutions are hiding in plain sight.
 Quite often, this looks like resistance to change in the form of, “Well, this is how we’ve always done it!”

 Some of the most frequent examples of this can include instances like:

 - Work that doesn’t need to be manually done but is because of software limitations